maximeburri/DocsLock/README.md

 ## Getting started
 ### Architecture
 DocsLock is divised into three components :
-- Android application which can be installed on desired devices
+- an android application which can be installed on desired devices
-- Client application to administrate the devices and sends the documents
+- a client application to administrate the devices and sends the documents
-- A server to make the communication between devices and application, serves client application and REST API
+- a server to make the communication between devices and application, serves client application and REST API
 ![Architecture](docs/images/architecture.png)
+The client application is served by the server.
+The android application need to be installed on devices.
+The LAN can be disconnect from internet.

 ### Prerequisites
-- Android application are tested and works on android 7.0
+- android application are tested and works on android 7.0
-- A local WiFi LAN needs to be configured and needs to contains server and devices (no other devices for security reasons, c.f.
-Limitations), can be disconnect from Internet
+- a local WiFi LAN needs to be configured and needs to contains the server and devices (no other devices for security reasons, c.f.
+Limitations)

 ### Dependencies used
 - Client : [Angular4](https://angular.io/), [Angular Material](https://material.angular.io/) and [socket.io](https://socket.io/)